BorelEnzo/BorelEnzo.github.io/CTFs/inshack_18/not_random/index.md

 and wrote our script which first collects more than 600 pseudo-random values, and then bruteforce each 10-bits number knowing the hash and send it to the service.

-(the script was not so siple to write, because we had to be patient...)
+(the script was not so simple to write, because we had to be patient...)

 Finally, we got the flag: **INSA{Why_w0ulD_U_Us3_b4s1c_r4nd0m}** [See full python code](solve.py)